Kamyishka/literally-the-most-useless-project/README.md

   - MPVD_hide.py - hides the message in the image using the PVD method with dynamic programming
   - MPVD_reveal.py - reveals the message hidden by this method

+extra.py contains functions needed for different files, such as file conversion to bitstream, functions common to all PVD methods (finding pixel difference boundaries), and image difference generation.
 ***

 Images for testing the methods (Examples/) are divided into four groups.